1816

 1830

-While attending the Academy he studied the writings of Alexander Campbell and Walter Scott
+While attending the Academy, Pardee studied the writings of Alexander Campbell and Walter Scott,

 1833

-Pardee was baptized by Elder Newcomb, in a stream on Elder Newcomb’s farm.
+In June, Pardee was baptized by Elder Newcomb in a stream that flowed through Elder Newcomb's farm in Ohio.

 1837